 Trees in the Ficus genus contains about 800 species that have various growth habits.
 They grow as shrubs, vines, banyans, hemi-epiphytes, epiphytes and free standing species like the one above.

 This is a 50 meter tall Ficus tree in the Tamshiyacu Tahuayo Reserve, Iquitos, Peru.
 This tree shows off the famous buttress root system of rainforest trees.
 Strangely, the exact function of the buttress roots are still unknown.
-Theories are that they help stabilise the plant in the thin layer of rainforest soil, or that they provide the surface area to absorb the right amount of water and nutrients in nutrient poor environments like the Amazon.
+Theories are that they help stabilize the plant in the thin layer of rainforest soil, or that they provide the surface area to absorb the right amount of water and nutrients in nutrient poor environments like the Amazon.

 The relationship between figs and their pollinating fig wasps is a well studied example of mutualism.
 Fig flowers are enclosed within a type of false fruit called a synconium, which is an urn-like structure containing both male and female flowers.
 Usually, each species of fig is pollinated by its own species of fig wasp, which in turn can only breed in flowers of its specific host.

 Male wasps hatch first from the ovary of a fig flower and find a gall containing a female to impregnate.
 Females hatch and become loaded with pollen from the male flowers.
 They then fly off to find another female flower to lay their eggs.
 When they lay their eggs in the flower, they also pollinate other flowers continuing the cycle.
 Release of adults from the fig exactly matches the release of pollen from the male flowers in a fantastic example of natural selection.
-If you’re unfamiliar with the process, you can head over to the Enclopaedia Britannica to see the image of a fig wasp’s lifecycle.
+If you’re unfamiliar with the process, you can head over to the Encyclopaedia Britannica to see the image of a fig wasp’s lifecycle.

 What are your thoughts on Amazon Rainforest Trees?
 How do you feel about people cutting down a 300 year old tree to make different products?
 Have you seen any giants of the rainforest?
 Leave your comments below.